 |White piedra||Trichosporon beigelii|

 |Tinea nigra||Phaeoannellomyces werneckii|

 Signs and symptoms of cutaneous mycoses vary depending on the infectious agent, site of the infection, and severity of the infection.
-For example, an itchy rash, ring-like lesions at the site of infection is present with dermatophyte infections (tineas), while cutaneous candidiasis can present with a localized rash in skinfold areas.
+For example, an itchy rash, and ring-like lesions at the site of infection is present with dermatophyte infections (tineas), while cutaneous candidiasis can present with a localized rash in skinfold areas.

 Subcutaneous mycoses are localized infections of the skin and underlying tissues.
-It occurs when the fungus from the environment gain access to deeper tissues via cut or puncture wound on the skin.
+It occurs when the fungus from the environment gains access to deeper tissues via a cut or puncture wound on the skin.
 An inflammatory response develops in the subcutaneous tissue frequently with extension into the epidermis.
 Symptoms vary among the different diseases, but the common ones are the presence of a localized nodule, ulcerations, granulomatous tissue, subcutaneous mass with abscesses, and fistulae.